 - Be at least 18 years old.

 - Attend a Personal Licence course and pass the APLH exam.

-The exam is 40-minutes long and consists of 40 multiple choice questions.
-The pass mark is 28 out of 40.
+The APLH exam is 40 minutes long and consists of 40 multiple choice questions.
+You must answer 28 questions correctly to pass the exam.

 Cost of Personal Licence Training

 The 1-day licence course costs £150.
 This price includes the exam, plus one free exam resit (if required), lunch and refreshments.

 Cost of The Licence